Website Design Process

 Once I have a good idea as to what you want I will send you a proposal (nope not that sort of one)!
 It will set out what we have discussed and what I need from you such as images and text.

 Once you have agreed to the proposal I’ll send you an initial invoice for 30% and ask that you send me the images and text.
 I’ll also guide you on the best way of writing the text for SEO purposes.

-Depending on the size/type of the website I will start designing a couple of the main pages or I will design a complete 1st draft if I feel I have a good understanding as to what you want.
-This is a starting point and will give you a taste as to what I have envisaged for the site.
-It is also the 1st point where various changes can be made.
+Depending on the size/type of the website I will start designing a couple of the main pages or I will design a complete first draft if I feel I have a good understanding as to what you want.
+This is a starting point and will give you a taste as to what I have envisaged for the website.
+It is also the first point where various changes can be made.
 I will then continue designing the rest of the website which you can then review and request any changes.
 Links to social media will also be added as well as any customisation.

 Testing and optimising.
 Testing relates to how the website looks on various devices and search engines.
 Optimising relates to SEO making sure Google etc can find your website and also loading speed (no one wants a slow website).